urql-graphql/urql/packages/graphcache-rn-async-storage/README.md

 import { makeAsyncStorage } from '@urql/graphcache-rn-async-storage';

 const storage = makeAsyncStorage({
-  dataKey: 'graphcache-data', // the AsyncStorage key used for the data (defaults to graphcache-data)
+  dataKey: 'graphcache-data', // tTe AsyncStorage key used for the data (defaults to graphcache-data)
-  metadataKey: 'graphcache-metadata', // the AsyncStorage key used for the metadata (defaults to graphcache-metadata)
+  metadataKey: 'graphcache-metadata', // The AsyncStorage key used for the metadata (defaults to graphcache-metadata)
-  maxAge: 7 // how long to persist the data in storage (defaults to 7 days) });
+  maxAge: 7 // How long to persist the data in storage (defaults to 7 days) });

 const cache = offlineExchange({